Link to Media

 The link to media field allows content writers to select media from a repository’s media library.
 All media formats are supported, including images, videos, MP3s, GIFs, PDFs, and more.

-To learn more about image management capabilities, read Manage Images.
+Learn more about image management

 Add a link to media field to a content model